Banalata Express: History

 A new passenger train with modern facilities had started serving people to connect the Bangladeshi capital Dhaka with its northern city of Rajshahi on 25 April 2019.
 After few days this train route extended up to Chapainawabganj.
 Now its running Chapainawabganj-Rajashahi to Dhaka.

-The train has modern facilities like bio-toilet, recliner chair, Wi-Fi connections, LED display, and save at least one and a half hour journey time than those of the existing three express trains plying between Dhaka and Rajshahi.
+The train features modern amenities such as bio-toilets, recliner seats, Wi-Fi, and LED displays.
+It also saves at least 1.5 hours compared to the three existing express trains between Dhaka and Rajshahi.

-The train starts from Chapainawabganj at 6:00 am and arrives Kamalapur Railway Station in Dhaka at 11:30 am.
-Then it leaves Dhaka at 1:30 pm and reaches Chapainawabganj at 7:30 pm.
+The train leaves from Chapainawabganj at 6:00 am and arrives Kamalapur Railway Station in Dhaka at 11:35 am.
+It leaves Dhaka at 1:30 pm and reaches Chapainawabganj at 7:15 pm.

 Naming

-Prime Minister Sheikh Hasina on Thursday inaugurated the train ‘Bonolota Express’ named after a famous Bangla poem Bonolota Sen by renowned poet Jibanananda Das.
+Prime Minister Sheikh Hasina inaugurated the ‘Bonolota Express,’ named after the famous Bengali poem Bonolota Sen by renowned poet Jibanananda Das.